Tom Shippey

 Thomas Alan Shippey (born 9 September 1943) is a British medievalist, a retired scholar of Middle and Old English literature as well as of modern fantasy and science fiction.
-He is considered one of the world's leading academic experts on the works of J. R. R. Tolkien about whom he has written several books and many scholarly papers.
+He is considered one of the world's leading academic experts on the works of J. R. R. Tolkien, about whom he has written several books and many scholarly papers.
 His book The Road to Middle-Earth has been called "the single best thing written on Tolkien".

 Shippey's education and academic career have in several ways retraced those of Tolkien: he attended King Edward's School, Birmingham, became a professional philologist, occupied Tolkien's professorial chair at the University of Leeds, and taught Old English at the University of Oxford to the syllabus that Tolkien had devised.

 He has received three Mythopoeic Awards and a World Fantasy Award.
 He participated in the creation of Peter Jackson's The Lord of the Rings film trilogy, assisting the dialect coaches.
 He featured as an expert medievalist in all three of the documentary DVDs that accompany the special extended edition of the trilogy, and later also that of The Hobbit film trilogy.

 Biography

 Early life

 Thomas Alan Shippey was born in 1943 to the engineer Ernest Shippey and his wife Christina Emily Kjelgaard in Calcutta, British India, where he spent the first years of his life.
 He studied at King Edward's School in Birmingham from 1954 to 1960.

 Like J. R. R. Tolkien, Shippey became fond of Old English, Old Norse, German and Latin, and of playing rugby.
-He gained a B.A. from Queens' College, Cambridge, in 1964, his M.A. in 1968, and a PhD in 1970.
+He gained a B.A. from Queens' College, Cambridge, in 1964, his M.A. in 1968, and a Ph.D. in 1970.